On Friday, my husband and I will celebrate our five-year wedding anniversary. Not a huge milestone to many, but to us, it is a milestone indeed.

 When we reconnected years later, I was going through a divorce and had a sweet two-year-old daughter.
-Things were really crazy back then, I was going to school full time, working part-time and raising a child.
-You were working and living the bachelor lifestyle when we came into your life.
+Things were really chaotic then; I was going to school full time, working part-time, and raising a child.

-I love the little fun memories we share together.
+I love the little fun memories we share.

 I love how excited we were to make it “official”, how to this day Annie still calls it “our wedding” and how you have never called her anything other than “daughter”.

-(our first date was at a Sox game in August of 1993.
-This game was on the exact date of our first date some sixteen years later and we had no idea until we got there)
+(our first date was at a Sox game in August 1993.
+This game was on the exact date of our first date some sixteen years later and we did not know until we got there)

 Can you tell in the faces of our girls?

 I love that every time I look into your eyes, I still see that 23-year-old blonde boy with an attitude.
 I love that, as cliche as it sounds, we really are best friends.
-I love that you call my parents “mom” and “dad” and love them as much as I do.
-I love that after nine years together we never run out of things to talk about.
-I love that we both look forward to date night like giddy teenagers.
-I love that we both really do love to be home with the kids on most nights.
+I love you call my parents “mom” and “dad” and love them as much as I do.
+I love that after nine years together, we never run out of things to talk about.
+I love that we both look forward to dating like giddy teenagers.
+I love that we both really love to be home with the kids on most nights.
 I love that we have a history and that now, we have a family.
-The last five years have been so hard at times but I can’t imagine weathering them with anyone but you.
+The last five years have been so hard but I can’t imagine weathering them with anyone but you.